The First Class is Free!

 Sunday 3:15 – 4:15 PM or,

-The aims of the children and young adult (7-14 years old) program at Rising Sun Aikido are the introduction of the most important aikido movements (tai sabaki), learning about how to take or maintain one’s balance, practicing basic Japanese expressions related to training, and to raise awareness about powerful, yet non-aggressive resolutions of conflicts.
-Every three months, the students are given an opportunity to demonstrate their martial art in a formal examination.
+The aims of the Children and Teen (7-14 years old) programs at Rising Sun Aikido are the introduction of the most important aikido movements (tai sabaki), learning about how to take or maintain one’s balance, practicing basic Japanese expressions related to training, and to raise awareness about powerful, yet non-aggressive resolutions of conflicts.
+This self-passed program allows youth to progress at their own rate.
+Rank advancement occurs whenever the proficiency of belt rank requirements are demonstrated.

 Unlike the other classes where a step-by-step teaching and learning sequence is emphasized and followed, the advanced class’ learning philosophy rests in “doing aikido” — the emphasis is on the student being able to “see” the teacher performing any number of techniques in his or her art and then repeating or “copying” those techniques from the teacher.
 In addition, during the advanced class the student is encouraged to gain an understanding of the essence of the art to the best of the their abilities.
 This process allows the student to conceptualize the possibilities, which exist at any one particular moment in time.
 The advanced classes, by design, are less structured with regards how the student performs a technique but are focused on continuous movement and the tapestry of the art itself.